Moamngouda/Swag-Labs-Automation-Project/README.md

 - **Log4j:** Centralized logging for better debugging and analysis.
 - **Allure Reports:** Rich HTML reports with execution insights.
 - **Faker:** Generate fake data for testing purposes.
-- **Apache POI:** Read and write Excel files for data-driven testing.
 - **JSON:** Used for test data and configuration.
 - **Jenkins / GitHub Actions:** CI/CD integration for automated testing and report generation.